-Q: Where can I find a listing of your free public Star Parties?
+Q: Where can I find a listing of your NIGHT SKY PROGRAMS?

-Q: Will you have public star parties on any other night besides Saturday?
+Q: Will you have public PROGRAMS on any other night besides Saturday?

 A: Not at this time.
-Sky's The Limit has free public star parties only on the Saturday nights when the Moon is not full (or near full).
+Sky's The Limit has programs only on the Saturday nights when the Moon is not full (or near full) because that's when the most stars are visible.

 Q: I am visiting the area during the week, will the observatory be open?

-A: Sky's The Limit public star parties are only on Saturday nights.
-The campus is always open, however, to explore during the day or to enjoy an evening under the awesome desert sky.
+A: Sky's The Limit public night sky programs are only on Saturday nights.
+The dome and restrooms won't be open unless a docent is present, but the campus is always open to explore during the day or to enjoy an evening under the awesome desert sky.
 You are welcome to bring your own telescope or binoculars.
 No overnight stays or camping is allowed on campus.

-Q: Why are no star parties on some Saturday Nights?
+Q: Why are THERE no NIGHT SKY PROGRAMS on some Saturday Nights?

-A: Sky's The Limit does not have star parties on the Saturday nights where the moon is full, or very close to full.
+A: Sky's The Limit does not have programs on the Saturday nights where the moon is full, or very close to full.
 The bright moon washes out the sky and detracts from observing the stars.

-Q: What can I expect at a Sky's the Limit star party?
+Q: What can I expect at a Sky's the Limit NIGHT SKY PROGRAM?

 A: The event is very casual: You will find a variety of telescopes set up outside on our concrete walkway, each viewing a different object in the night sky.
 As you wander among the telescopes, simply approach the astronomer and ask what they are looking at.
 Each astronomer will explain in detail what is being viewed and will be happy to answer any questions you may have.
 Some astronomers will have green laser pointers to identify constellations and asterisms in the sky.

-Q: Is there a set program to your star parties?
+Q: Is there a set program to your NIGHT SKY PROGRAMS?
 Do I have to stay for the entire duration?

 Q: What is the cost of your events?

-Q: What are the Hours of the Sky's the Limit?
+Q: What are the Hours of Sky's the Limit?

-Q: What time do the star parties start?
+Q: What time do the NIGHT SKY PROGRAMS start?

-A: The start time for star parties varies with the season.
-The viewing starts approximately 30 to 40 minutes after sunset.
+A: The start time for night sky programs varies with the season.
+The viewing starts approximately 45 minutes to an hour after sunset.
 Viewing lasts approximately 2 hours.

-Q: What time should we plan on arriving to a star party?
+Q: What time should we plan on arriving FOR A NIGHT SKY PROGRAM?

 A: You may arrive at any time during the estimated event times, but we strongly urge you to come shortly after sunset to get oriented and to have an Orrery tour before dark.
 If you arrive after dark, please be aware that your headlights and the dome light inside your car are painful for the guests whose eyes are accustomed to the dark (night vision), so please use parking lights and drive very slowly until your own eyes adjust.